alinex/node-monitor/README.md

 The easiest way to use it is to install it with the node package manager:

     > sudo apt-get install nodejs
     > sudo npm install -g alinex-monitor

 This will install the package in `/usr/local` directory.

-You may create a symbolic link for the configuration files to `/etc/alinex-monitor` this enables you to put all the configuration files in a common path.

-    > ln -s /etc/alinex-monitor /usr/local/lib/node_modules/alinex-monitor/var/local

-Now setup the controller configuration under this path: `/etc/alinex-monitor/config` (see below).
+Now setup the controller configuration under the displayed path (see below).

 [![NPM](https://nodei.co/npm/alinex-monitor.png?downloads=true&stars=true)](https://nodei.co/npm/alinex-monitor/)